swaptacular/swpt_creditors_ui/README.md

 localhost.
 To allow connections from other computers, edit the `dev` command in package.json to include the option `--host 0.0.0.0`.

+You can edit the [config.js](../master/public/config.js) file if you want to change the active configuration options during development.

 If you're using [Visual Studio Code](https://code.visualstudio.com/) we recommend installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
 If